UnaryPlus/owenbechtel.com/symmetrica/rakes/index.md

 ### Schooner rakes

-Any tugboat rake with spacing greater than ~20 can be used to construct a schooner rake with the same spacing and sign by positioning three copies of the rake so as to produce the following reaction:
+Any tugboat rake with spacing greater than ~20 can be used to construct a schooner rake with the same spacing and opposite sign by positioning three copies of the rake so as to produce the following reaction:

 {% include viewer.html rle="10b2o$10bo2bo34b2o$10b2obo33bo$13bo34b2ob2o2$2b2o$o2bo$ob2o$o!" %}